Added some info about the US: E smart door lock, as well as some information about the state of facial recognition software in 2020.

 Face Recognition Tech for Door Locks

 As far back as 2016, manufacturers started talking about smart locks with face recognition.
 The buzz has continued to grow as mainstream tech devices with facial recognition like the iPhone X has hit the market.
-Facial recognition uses advanced analytics to identify a person at the door.
+In smart door locks, the lock uses facial recognition uses advanced analytics to identify a person at the door.

 With locks like the FL1000 from ZKTeco, the technology has been designed to allow homeowners to unlock their doors with nothing but a smile.
 The lock has a dual camera that boasts the ability to recognize faces within 0.2 seconds.
 Within the application, you can register up to 100 faces and manage their ability to control the locking mechanism within the door.
 There also other ways to lock the smart door, including a key fob and code.

 Another model currently available is the Corum Security CS-100.
-The company promises that their lock can’t be fooled by images or models and will tell if there’s a live person trying to unlock the door.
+The company promises that their lock can’t be fooled by images or models.
 A code, fob and mechanical key are also available on the locking mechanism.
 Infrared technology ensures the smart door lock even works in dim and dark conditions.

 Future of Smart Door Locks

 In the summer of 2017, the International Journal of Engineering Trends and Applications published a research article on the future of facial recognition door locks using Microsoft Face API.
 Future work in the field included the following:

 - If a blacklisted person attempted to open a smart door lock, the system will send an emergency alert to home or business owner.

 - Eventually the facial recognition technology would be able to differentiate between friends and strangers.
 Alerts can be sent directly to the account owner to let them know someone they don’t know is at the door.

 - A voice assistant can be added to smart door lock as a way to improve user experience.